 Designing for Experimentation

-A platform redesign that evolved ad hoc testing into a structured experimentation program, driving a 30%+ peak-season conversion lift from a single behavioral insight.
+A platform redesign that evolved ad hoc testing into a structured experimentation program, driving a 30%+ peak-traffic conversion lift from a single behavioral insight.

 • Role: